Advantages v. Disadvantages of a Revocable Trust

 The documents establishing a trust are more complicated, and therefore more expensive than a simple Will.
 This means that a revocable trust is a more expensive estate planning option, although in many cases, paying more up front will save your family a much greater amount in fees and costs when you pass away.
 However, if you don’t have many assets, it may not be the right choice for you.

 Just signing a revocable living trust document isn’t enough.
 You also need to fund the trust.
 This involves signing new deeds to property (which our office generally handles) and transferring or opening new bank accounts.
 This can be annoying (no one likes doing paperwork or going to the bank!), but it is also essential.
 An unfunded trust won’t let your trustee manage your affairs the way you intended, and could undermine many of the benefits you hope to gain from it.

 While a trust is more difficult to challenge than a will, it does not eliminate the risk entirely.
 Your trustee may still face a petition that they be removed in the Florida probate court if a beneficiary feels the trustee isn’t doing their job properly.
 The costs of defending that action may come out of the trust’s assets.

 Deciding whether the advantages of a revocable trust outweighs the disadvantages depends on the size of your estate, your circumstances, and your priorities for your family.
 Don’t make this decision on your own.
 At Harrison Estate Law, we know when to use revocable living trusts to protect our clients and when other estate planning options are better suited to your needs.
 We will review all the details of your family and your estate and recommend the best strategies for your particular circumstances.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville we are happy to set up a phone or Zoom call.